kuba1909/linux-csgo-server-blocker/README.md

 > Does this one still work?

-No, it does not work *yet*.
-The last thing I am missing are the firewall rules.
+Yes, at the time of writing this script works.
+If it does not anymore, feel free to contact me.

 > Do I have to be the party leader?

 I strongly recommend you to be the party leader.
 If somebody else searches for a match and finds a server which you have blocked but the leader didn't, you will simply not be able to accept while the others can.

+> Failed blocking a server in [region], skipping...
+>
+> Could not enable ufw, are you a privileged user?

+Try running the script as root.

 > Why another one?